spigell/pulumi-hcloud-kube-hetzner/README.md

 - [x] Restart k3s if wireguard restarted (!)

 ## CI
-- [ ] Add linter run for every PR
+- [x] Add linter run for every branch
-- [ ] Add go test run for every PR
+- [x] Add go test run for every branch
-- [ ] Use pulumi cli instead of actions for up and preview.
+- [x] Use pulumi cli instead of actions for up and preview.
 Collect logs.

 ## Tests
 - [ ] Add idempotent tests for all runs